 The Company's objective is to provide Shareholders with an attractive stream of tax-free dividends.
-The Company's annual dividend target is six pence per share.
-However, the Board continues to review the sustainability of this target and the ability of the Company to pay dividends in the future cannot be guaranteed and will be subject to performance and availability of cash and reserves.
+The previous 6.00 pence per share target was met during the year under review by the dividend payments made in the year.
+As the NAV per share of the Company is expected to continue to vary, the Board considers it appropriate to adopt an annual dividend target set as a percentage rather than a fixed pence per share amount.
+The Board intends to continue to maximise the stream of dividend distributions to its Shareholders from the income and capital gains generated by the portfolio or from other distributable reserves.
+However, the ability of the Company to pay dividends in the future cannot be quaranteed and will be subject to performance and available cash and reserves.

-Dividends paid or payable per share in respect of the financial year ended 30 September 2023 were 11.00 pence comprising of an interim dividend of 4.00 pence per share, paid to Shareholders on 23 May 2023 and a 7.00 pence dividend paid after the year-end on 8 November 2023, respectively.
-Cumulative dividends paid/payable to date since the inception of the current share fund are now 159.50 pence per share.1
+Dividends paid or payable per share in respect of the financial year ended 30 September 2024 were 6.00 pence comprising of an interim dividend of 3.00 pence per share, paid to Shareholders on 7 June 2024 and a 3.00 pence dividend paid after the year-end on 18 October 2024, respectively.
+Cumulative dividends paid/payable to date since the inception of the current share fund are now 165.50 pence per share.1 payable in respect of the financial year